shuzhangzhong/shuzhangzhong.github.io/content/publication/iccad-2024-privquant/index.md

 ---
-title: "SpecASR: Accelerating LLM-based Automatic Speech Recognition via Speculative Decoding"
+title: "PrivQuant: Communication-Efficient Private Inference with Quantized Network/Protocol Co-Optimization"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Linye Wei
+  - Tianshi Xu
   - admin
-  - Songqiang Xu
+  - Wenxuan Zeng
   - Runsheng Wang
-  - Ru Huang
   - Meng Li

 # # Author notes (optional)